 is a well-defined probability because it lies between 0 and 1.

 Why is the logistic classification model specified in this manner?
-Why is the

 ?

-The simple answer is that we would like to do something similar to what we do
+The simple answer is that we would like to do something similar to what we do in a linear regression model: use a linear combination of the inputs as our prediction of the output.

-no guarantee that the linear combination
+that the linear combination

-is between 0 and 1.
-Thus, we use the logistic function because it provides a
+Thus, we use the logistic function because it provides a convenient way of

 and forcing it to lie in the interval between 0 and 1.

-We could have used other functions that enjoy properties similar to the logistic function.
 As a matter of fact, other popular classification models can be obtained by simply substituting the logistic function with another function and leaving everything else in the model unchanged.
-For example, by substituting the logit function with the cumulative distribution function of a standard normal distribution, we obtain the so-called probit model.

 Another way of thinking about the logit model is to define a latent variable